Biden will call for 3-month suspension of gas tax, though officials acknowledge it 'alone won't fix the problem' - KTVZ

 Biden will also call on states to take steps removing their own taxes on gas and diesel.
 And he’ll tell oil refining companies to increase their capacity ahead of their planned meeting this week with administration officials.

 Combined, the senior administration officials claimed, the steps Biden will call for could reduce the price per gallon of gas by $1.
-Yet that figure relies on a number of steps entirely out of the President’s control, and officials said Biden would not “speak to it as a precise figure” but rather use it as an example of what his proposals might achieve.
+Yet that figure relies on a number of steps entirely out of the President’s control — not least of which is convincing a skeptical Congress to approve his plan.

+The steps amount to Biden’s latest attempt to show he’s taking initiative in reducing fuel prices as Americans grow more frustrated by the financial burden.
+White House officials had been considering a gas tax holiday for months, but held off until now in part because of concerns at how it might be received in Congress.

+Republicans widely oppose lifting the gax tax.
+Even some Democrats, including House Speaker Nancy Pelosi, have been cool on the idea.
+And in the past, senior Democrats — including President Barack Obama on the campaign trail in 2008 — have cast a gas tax holiday as a “gimmick.”

 “A federal gas tax suspension alone won’t fix the problem we face, but it will provide families a little breathing room as we continue working to bring down prices for the long haul,” one senior administration official told reporters.

+The current federal tax on gas is about 18 cents per gallon, while the federal tax on diesel stands at 24 cents per gallon.
+Even if savings from lifting those taxes were passed directly to consumers — which isn’t guaranteed — the savings for one fill-up could only be a few dollars.

 Even some Democrats have cast doubt previously on a gas tax holiday, noting that the tax provides an important source of funding for road construction.
-Officials said Biden would call for using other revenue sources to make up for the shortfall.
+Officials said Biden would call for using other revenue sources to make up for the shortfall, and he worked to allay some of those concerns on Tuesday.

+“Look, it will have some impact, but it’s not going to have an impact on major road construction and major repairs,” he told reporters.

 Some economists also say that the savings passed along to consumers could be minimal as retailers simply raise the base price of gas to make up the difference.